GuideNepalBudgetSalaryTaxPayroll

 The same person, if not on the SSF, paid about Rs 5,417 a month last year and pays about Rs 750 a month now (1% of Rs 9 lakh, spread over the year).
 Either way the TDS line collapses.

 It does not vanish for everyone.
 Someone on Rs 18,00,000 taxable, SSF, single, paid roughly Rs 26,667 a month last year.
 Under the new table they pay about Rs 9,167 a month: nothing on the first Rs 10 lakh, 10% on the next Rs 5 lakh, and 20% on the Rs 15 to 18 lakh slice.
 Still a large cut, around Rs 17,500 a month back in hand, but not zero.
-The higher you earn, the more rupees you save and the more TDS still remains.
+The higher you earn, the more rupees you save and the more TDS still remains; the budget's saving at Rs 30k, 50k, 1 lakh and 2 lakh a month maps the whole range.

 When your employer actually loads it